SELinuxProject/selinux-notebook/src/selinux_overview.md

-Multi-Level Security (MLS) is required (for functionality such as 'no read up' and 'no write down'), as using the 'type enforcement' (TE) functionality applications can be confined (or contained) within domains and limited to the mimimum privileges required to do their job, so in a 'nutshell':
+Multi-Level Security (MLS) is required (for functionality such as 'no read up' and 'no write down'), as using the 'type enforcement' (TE) functionality applications can be confined (or contained) within domains and limited to the minimum privileges required to do their job, so in a 'nutshell':

 1.  **The First Security Principle:** ***Trust nothing, trust nobody, all